common name: cabbage palm caterpillar

 Figure 8.
 Cocoons of the cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson), constructed from palm fibers (arrow points to pupa).
 Photograph by Division of Plant Industry.

 The Florida Department of Agriculture and Consumer Services Division of Plant Industry has recorded the cabbage palm caterpillar on numerous plants.
 It is the opinion of the author that all host records on plants other than palm are erroneous.
 Although Division of Plant Industry plant specialists have collected larvae on various plants, it is doubtful that these represent valid host records.
-All records for Litoprosopus futilis (Grote & Robinson) feeding on Sabal are valid.
+All records for Litoprosopus futilisfeeding on Sabal spp. are valid.

 The following account is from observations made by R.W.
 Massie, Geneva, Florida: "The palm caterpillar can usually be found on the cabbage palm at the time the embryonic bloom is in the small green bud stage.
 Tiny larvae may be found deep in the developing bloom spikes.
 The larvae sometimes gather in the thousands on the immature buds, entirely denuding the palms of all trace of bloom as they feed.
 The fully mature caterpillar may then drop to the ground on a silken thread and crawl to a protected pupation site or crawl down the trunk and beneath the base of a dead frond to construct a cocoon from dry palm fibers."

-High populations of the cabbage palm caterpillar, by feeding on the flowers, can drastically reduce the amount of palmetto honey produced.
+High populations of the cabbage palm caterpillar feeding on flowers can drastically reduce the amount of palmetto honey produced.
 As this type of honey is extensively collected and marketed, especially in Florida, this can result in economic hardship for beekeepers as well as affecting the consumer by a sharp increase in honey prices

 During periods of high infestation, the mature caterpillars may invade structures, including homes, seeking pupation sites.
 The wandering larvae release a reddish-brown fluid, which stains siding and other areas they crawl on (Wagner et al. 2009).
-They have been responsible for the loss of household fabrics, as, in making their cocoons, the caterpillars incorporate any available fabric, such as draperies, rugs, stuffed furniture, bedding and clothing.
+The caterpillars incorporate any available fabric, such as draperies, rugs, stuffed furniture, bedding and clothing, when making their cocoons, which may damage these items.
 In 1961, an outbreak in Miami, Florida caused serious economic loss to fiberglass cloth used by the boat building industry.

 Because cabbage palm caterpillars will enter structures to pupate, it is important to find their entry points and block them.
 However, not all materials will stop these caterpillars, as they can chew through fiberglass window screen and have been observed chewing on drywall.
 Cabbage palm caterpillar adults are strongly attracted to lights and during outbreak years, moths can enter structures and be a nuisance.
 Again, find and block entry points with caulk or screen.

-Biological control may be important in the reduction cabbage palm caterpillar populations, but this method of management has not been explored.
-Parasitoids or pathogens may be more useful than predators, primarily because the larvae produce an oral regurgitant when disturbed and the discharged material appears to be a deterrent against some predators (Smedley 1993).
+Biological control may be important in the reduction ofcabbage palm caterpillar populations, but this method of management has not been explored.
+Parasitoids or pathogens may be more useful than predators primarily because the larvae produce an oral regurgitant when disturbed, which appears to be a deterrent against some predators (Smedley 1993).

 - Crumb SE.
 1956.
 The larvae of the Phalaenidae, USDA Technical Bulletin 1135: 327.